rossmc/how-to-venia/how-to-articles/add-a-static-route/routing-with-pwa-studio.md

 All Root Component folders must be placed in the `rootComponentsDirs` path defined in [webpack.config.js#L25], **src/RootComponents/**.

 In this directory you will find it's components each have an _index.js_ entry point.
 These files are important as webpack uses the commented section to define the pageType for a specific page type.
-See [src/RootComponents/Category/index.js]
+See [src/RootComponents/Category/index.js].
+Similarly, [Upward] uses the pageType to sent the pre-rendered application shell, see [./venia-upward.yml#L98].

 > As you can see, the commented section in index.js defines the RootComponent for a specific page type.
 If we change pageTypes variable value to PRODUCT (webpack restart is required to perform code-splitting again), this component will be used for Product page, and not for CMS page as specified previously.
 >